-When our covenant children are ready to confess to the Spiritual Council (the pastor and elders) that they hate their sins, are trusting in Christ alone for salvation, and are obeying Christ out of thankfulness for salvation, then that means they are ready to become full members of the Christian church through Confirmation.
-We call the ceremony Confirmation because we want to recognize that God is confirming His covenant promise to grant repentance and faith to the children of believers (Rom.
-15:8).
-“It does not matter when the Holy Spirit placed faith in the covenant youth’s heart; if his parents and the church have done their work responsibly, he has from childhood known the teaching of God’s Word.
-But God is the one who has given this faith.
+Every time God grants repentance and faith to a covenant child, He is confirming His covenant promise of salvation (Rom.
+15:8; 1 Cor.
+1:8).
+It does not matter when the Holy Spirit placed faith in the covenant youth’s heart.
+“If his parents and the church have done their work responsibly, he has from childhood known the teaching of God’s Word.
+But God is the one who has given this faith [2 Tim.
+1:5; 3:15].
 He has confirmed the promises of His covenant.
-By the rite of Confirmation, the church is recognizing what God has confirmed by means of the young person’s response of faith” (Maynard Koerner, Pastoral Ministry from a Covenantal Perspective).
+By the ceremony of Confirmation, the church is recognizing what God has confirmed by means of the young person’s response of faith” (Maynard Koerner, Pastoral Ministry from a Covenantal Perspective).

 “If you confess with your mouth the Lord Jesus and believe in your heart that God has raised Him from the dead, you will be saved” (Rom.
 10:9).
 “No one can say that Jesus is LORD except by the Holy Spirit” (1 Cor.
 12:3).